teamturnersolutions/BJsDev/README.md

 - Testing/Debugging, Working out all the kinks to push to prod

 ## Version 4 PROD
-- A full-development model to showcase deployed using AWS Amplify
+- A fully deployable model to showcase Application

 ## Version 5 FINAL
-- A working application that it resilent and 100% accurate, There cannot be any lost data.
-At the enterprise level reduntancy's need to be in place ensuring that no notifications are missed.
+- A working application that it resilent and dependable, There cannot be any lost data.
+At the enterprise level reduntancy and error checking needs to be in place ensuring that no notifications are missed.
 * Explore and test thoroughly until a deliverable model is built

+Mission Complete